-The Initial Sustainability Appraisal Report Parts A and B (this document) will accompany the Initial Consultation version of the 'Norfolk Minerals and Waste Local Plan Review' for a six week period of consultation.
-The documents will be sent out to the three statutory consultees, Historic England, Environment Agency, and Natural England, and to other stakeholders and the public.
-Comments received will be documented, along with a commentary on how these responses were taken on board in relation to development of the Preferred Options version of the Minerals and Waste Local Plan Review.
+The Preferred Options version of the Minerals and Waste Local Plan Review will also be subject to at least a six-week consultation period and will be accompanied by a draft Sustainability Appraisal Report (this document).
+The documents will be sent out to the three statutory consultees, Historic England, Environment Agency, and Natural England, and other stakeholders and the public will be informed of the consultation and where the documents may be viewed.
+Comments received will be documented, along with a commentary on how these responses were taken on board in relation to development of the Pre-Submission version of the Minerals and Waste Local Plan Review.